- Arts & Lifestyle

 Today, Mazarati may be best known for the fact that they were the first act to record Prince's #1 hit "Kiss."
 Prince gave the band a brief demo of the song, which he originally envisioned as a countryish swing number.
 Mazarati gave the song its funk arrangement; Prince was so pleased with the result that he re-edited the recording—adding his own lead vocal and guitar solo—and released it on his 1986 album Parade.

 "People sometimes say Prince liked us because we were the band he could never be," said keyboardist Marvin Gunn (a.k.a.
 Marr Starr).
 "We were hard black funk rockers with”—Gunn gestured at Keith and drummer Pancho Lopez—“two white guys who were also funky."

 Since the band broke up, all the members have remained active in music.
-Keith restored the Varsity Theater, and Christian and Gunn performed as the Wild Pair—best known for their duet with Paula Abdul as the animated MC Skat Kat on the #1 single "Opposites Attract."
+Keith restored the Varsity Theater, and Christian and Gunn performed as the Wild Pair—best known for their duet with Paula Abdul as the singing voice of the animated MC Skat Kat on the #1 single "Opposites Attract."

 On Sunday the band declined to be photographed or to be heard in rehearsal, preferring to reemerge in style at the Cabooze.
 "We hit too soon," said Christian.
 "We were young and dumb.
 Now we're fluent and we know how to do it!
 You can quote me on that."